Arjen Lucassen: Focus on Ayreon live performances (2017–present)

-Later on, on 13 November 2013, he announced he would be reviving an old project from 1993 with friend and singer Robert Soeterboek, Plan Nine.
-The album "The Long-Lost Songs" would be released under this project on 17 April 2024, along with previously mentioned "01011001 - Live Beneath the Waves".
+On 13 November 2023, he announced he would be reviving an old project from 1993 with friend and singer Robert Soeterboek, Plan Nine.
+The album The Long-Lost Songs would be released under this project on 17 April 2024, along with previously mentioned "01011001 - Live Beneath the Waves".

 Lucassen later collaborated with Simone Simons on her debut solo album, Vermillion, which was released on 23 August 2024.

 In 25 April 2025, he was knighted by the Order of the Netherlands Lion, "for his achievements in progressive rock and metal music", and "His albums are truly unique, and hundreds of thousands of fans have created a unique community around his music.
 This makes him an ambassador for Dutch rock music".

 Personal life

 Lucassen stated that to him, "Music is everything.
 Both listening and creating.
 Even if I wouldn't be successful I would be creating music.
 Music chose me, I didn't choose music.
 I have no choice in the matter whatsoever!"

 According to Lucassen, his self-made motto is "the meaning of life is to give life meaning", a sentence which he included in the Ayreon song "The Sixth Extinction" from 01011001, and considers himself "a very rational man.
 I believe in science".